sirintra/PMC-PC-training/docs/source/snakemake.rst

 Basic workflow definition
 ==========================
-A Snakemake workflow defines a data analysis in terms of `rules <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html>`_. ``Snakefile`` refers to a file that is executed by Snakemake.
-This file usually contains a collection of Snakemake rules.
+A Snakemake workflow defines a data analysis in terms of `rules <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html>`_.

 ``rule`` is basically an instruction of how to make something (outputs) from some inputs.
 A basic Snakemake rule consists of a name, input file(s), output file(s), and a set of shell commands to generate the output from the input.

+``Snakefile`` refers to a file that is executed by Snakemake.
+This file usually contains a collection of Snakemake rules.

+Snakemake follows Python syntax

 Example syntax of a ``Snakefile``: